trentinrossi/archetype-java-spring/archetype.md

 #### 2. DTOs (`/dto`)

 Define Request and Response DTOs for the entity, ensuring proper validation annotations and documentation.
+Also make sure to create each DTO class into separate class files, do not combine multiple DTOs into a single file.

 #### 3. Repository (`/repository`)